Wednesday, January 22, 2025

 The travel industry is one of the most competitive verticals to work in.
 This is down to two main factors:

-- The relatively low barriers to entry of the market (obviously getting ATOL and ABTA accredited has some barriers, but generally anyone can set-up a travel affiliate for example).
+2. There are relatively few barriers to entry in the market (obviously, getting ATOL and ABTA accredited has some barriers, but generally, anyone can set up a travel affiliate, for example).

-Organic search is an important channel for travel sites, especially for smaller businesses where paid search is expensive, and not always feasible, alternative.
+Organic search is an essential channel for travel sites, especially for smaller businesses where paid search is an expensive and not always feasible alternative.

 In terms of the UK travel market, data suggests that combined travel agency and tour operator turnover in the UK is worth more than $30bn, with more than 70,000 operators in the market.